SDC-MCF10AG

 Summit is a member of the Cisco Compatible Extensions (CCX) program and has a direct license from Cisco for intellectual property relating to the various versions of the CCX specifications.
 Summit has submitted the SDC-MCF10AG to an authorized CCX test lab and has been found to be fully compliant with version 4 of the CCX specifications for application specific devices (ASDs).
 For those host devices which include the SDC-MCF10AG, the vendor may assert that their device incorporates a Cisco Compatible radio module.

 Device vendors who are members of the CCX program may also choose to secure CCX compliance for their end device.
 When incorporating the SDC-MCF10AG into their product with the above software version, the vendor need not be a direct licensee for Cisco intellectual property.
 Rather, in this case the device vendor need only submit their SDC-MCF10AG enabled device for CCX compliance testing to the version 4 test plan for ASDs.
-By leveraging Summit's "pre-approved" software and by testing to the same plan, the vendor has a greater assurance that their actual testing will result in an end device compliance.
+By leveraging Summit's "pre-approved" software and by testing to the same plan, the vendor has a greater assurance that their actual testing will result in end device compliance.
 Summit will provide consultative services to those vendors who choose to pursue CCX compliance for their Summit-equipped devices.